frictionlessdata/datapackage/content/docs/overview/contributing.md

 - All pull request meant to be included in the release should be merged into the `next` branch following standard [review/voting process](/overview/governance#decision-making).
 It is recommended to include a changelog entry as a part of a pull request.
 Maintrainers merge these pull requests using "Squash and merge" strategy.

 - When the `Release vX.Y` is ready to be released, the maintainer ensure the changelog correctness, resolves conflicts if needed, and merges the `next` branch into the `main` branch using "Create a merge commit" strategy.
+After the website successfully builds, the maintainer creates a new release on GitHub linking the changelog entry with release notes for the version released.

 ### Codebase contribution